 The simple answer is MONEY.

-Because you’re not buying anything physical, this kind of trading can be confusing.
+Because you’re not buying anything physical, forex trading can be confusing.

 Think of buying a currency as buying a share in a particular country, kinda like buying stocks of a company.
-The price of the currency is a direct reflection of what the market thinks about the current and future health of the Japanese economy.
+The price of the currency is usually a direct reflection of the market’s opinion on the current and future health of its respective economy.

 In general, the exchange rate of a currency versus other currencies is a reflection of the condition of that country’s economy, compared to other countries’ economies.